Wind4Greg/vc-di-ecdsa-test-suite/README.md

   - [Contribute](#contribute)
   - [License](#license)

+## Fork Background

+This fork of the ECDSA Cryptosuite test suite shows how I modified things to use the test suite for local implementation testing.
+For example the `.localImplementationsConfig.cjs` is included along with changes to the test files to only run local tests.

+I'm currently working on ECDSA-SD tests and I only want to run a single batch of tests at a time.
+To do that I run `mocha` with a particular test file.
+For example for ECDSA-SD creation tests I use the command:

+`npx mocha tests/40-sd-create.js`

+or for the ECDSA-SD verification tests I use the command:

+`npx mocha tests/50-sd-verify.js`

+Note that I don't use the  `npm test` script (see `package.json`) as it runs all the tests, including, interoperability tests and it also prepares a full interoperability report which is not my goal in testing locally.

+The `.localImplementationsConfig.cjs` is where you configure your server that is under test.
+This is a regular JavaScript file so I defined an extra variable `let localServerPrefix = "http://127.0.0.2:5555";` to make it easy to change the *endpoints* of my very simple test server.

+The rest of this README.md is from the original as of the time of last fork update.

 ## Background

 Provides interoperability tests for verifiable credential processors (issuers and verifiers) that support [ECDSA](https://www.w3.org/TR/vc-di-ecdsa/) [Data Integrity](https://www.w3.org/TR/vc-data-integrity/) cryptosuites.